jlevy/kmd/kmd/docs/markdown/topics/a4_getting_started.md

 # A few more possibilities...

-# Note it's fine to rerun commands on the same argumetns and whenever
+# Note it's fine to rerun commands on the same arguments and whenever
 # possible intermediate results are cached.
 The philosophy is actions
 # should be cached and idempotent when possible (a bit like a makefile).